pgtipping/Synthalyst/memory-bank/progress.md

 ## Recent Updates

+### Interview Prep PDF Export Functionality [2025-03-13 04:50:00]

+- Added PDF export functionality to the Interview Prep feature:
+  - Created a new InterviewPrepPDF component for rendering the interview prep plan as a PDF
+  - Implemented text processing to properly format Markdown content in the PDF
+  - Added an "Export PDF" button to the interview prep plan section
+  - Integrated with the existing PDFRenderer component for PDF generation and download
+  - Fixed formatting issues with asterisks in the STAR format template
+  - Enhanced the visual presentation of the interview prep plan with better styling
+  - Improved the practice questions display with better formatting and visual hierarchy
+  - Ensured the PDF includes all relevant information: job title, company, industry, prep plan, and practice questions
+  - Added a professional footer with date and application name
+- These changes enhance the value of the Interview Prep tool by providing a tangible output that users can reference during their interview preparation process

 ### Performance, SEO, and Accessibility Optimizations [2025-03-13 01:50:00]

 - Implemented comprehensive optimizations to improve performance, SEO, and accessibility: